kwame-mintah/notes-md/learning-paths/machine-learning/05-model-training-and-evaluation.md

 #### Deploying the model

-Deploying your model, involves creating an [endpoint](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_runtime_InvokeEndpoint.html) , that is connected to the model created from the earlier training job.
+Deploying your model, involves creating an [endpoint](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_runtime_InvokeEndpoint.html) , that is connected to the model created from the earlier training job this can be done with [`deploy()`](https://sagemaker.readthedocs.io/en/stable/frameworks/xgboost/using_xgboost.html#deploy-open-source-xgboost-models).
 And is linked to the model and training job used, additionally the model output is stored within an S3 bucket (model.tar.gz).

 ```python
 regression_predictor = regression_model.deploy(initial_instance_count=1, instance_type='ml.m4.xlarge')